microfossil/tetard-marchant-splitter/README.md

+UPDATE: Splitters can be printed and sold on demand.
+Just contact me at tetard@cerege.fr for more information.

 # Sediment Splitters

 This repository contains the design files for two new dry sediment splitters which can be used in micropalaeontological studies for sample fractionation.